-The Expert Working Group's recommendations Certainty by making it easier to implement policy through planning controls 1.1 Revise the zones, overlays and particular provisions to provide more opportunity to express state and local policy outcomes.
-As a priority, review the residential zones and particular associated provisions.
-2. Make the State Planning Policy Framework recommended in Action 9 of Cutting red tape in planning.
-Clearer about how it should be implemented at the local at the local level 3.
-Progressively review planning schemes to clearly express state and local strategic intentions 3.2 Establish a Planning Policy Technical Committee with representation from local government, DSE, Planning Panels Victoria and VCAT to review quality and consistency in state and local policy implementation.
+The government's five point priority action plan olan Foot 2007 ie Expert Working The Expert Working Group's recommendations The Government's five point priority action plan End 2007 Early 2008 MIG 2008 End 2008 1.
+Provide more certainty by making it easier to implement policy through planning controls Revise the zones, overlays and particular provisions to provide more opportunity to express state and local policy outcomes.
+As a priority, review the residential zones and associated provisions.
+Introduce new Residential Zones that better implement housing strategies (Delivers on Actions 1.1 &amp; 3.1) Establish expert group to: Prepare a revised suite of residential zones and discussion paper for public consultation.
+Consider submissions and recommend the final form of the residential zones for the Minister for Planning's consideration.
+Expert group established Draft residential zones prepared and released for consultation Consultation and consideration submissions Recommend final form of residential zones to Minister for Planning Revised residential zones announced Make the State Planning Policy Framework clearer about how it should be implemented at the local level 2.1 Expedite the review of the State Planning Policy Framework recommended in Action 9 of Cutting red tape in planning .
+In particular, review the expression of state policy in the SPPF to give stronger puldance about how it is expected to be implemented.
+Revise the State Planning Policy Framework to make it easier to apply (Delivers on Action 2.1) The Department of Planning and Community Development will coordinate an expert group to prepare a revised State Planning Policy Framework by the end of 2008.
+Their work will build upon Action 9 - Cutifing red tape in planning and the survey of planning scheme users completed in 2007.
+Expert group established Discussion paper and revised structure released for consultation Targeted workshops Recommended final form of State Planning Policy Framework to Minister for Planning Revised State Planning Policy Framework structure announced 3.
+Progressively review planning schemes to clearly express state and local strategic intentions 3.1 Use zones, overlays and schedules rather than policy to control the use and development of land where appropriate.
+3.2 Establish a Planning Policy Technical committee with representation from local government, DSE, Planning Panels Victoria and VCAT to review quality and consistency in state and local policy implementation.
 The Committee would provide a joint approach to policy implementation and: Provide advice on the implementation of new policy.
-Oversight the review of existing local policy.
-Provide advice on policy implementation and effectiveness as implementation and effectiveness as implementation and effectiveness as part of the four vear review of planning The government's five point priority action plan The Government's five point priority action plan to implement housing strategies S. As Establish expert group to: Prepare a revised suite of residential zones and discussion paper for public consultation.
-Consider submissions and recommend the final form of the residential zones for the Minister for Planning's consideration.
-2. Rev (Del Per her 3.
-Establish a Planning Policy Technical Committee (Delivers on Actions 3.2 & 3.6) Establish a Planning Policy Technical Committee by the end of 2007 to: Provide advice to the working groups developing the new residential zones and reviewing the State Policy Planning Framework.
+Dversight the review of existing local policy.
+Provide advice on policy implementation and effectiveness as part of the four year review of planning schemes.
+Establish a Planning Policy Technical Committee (Delivers on Actions 3.2 &amp; 3.6) Establish a Planning Policy Technical Committee by the end of 2007 to: Provide advice to the working groups developing the new residential zones and reviewing the State Policy Planning Framework.
 Oversee review of existing local policy.
 Validate 'status quo' streamlining of existing local policy.
-Validate 'status quo' streamlining of existing local policy.
 Provide advice on implementation of new policy.
-Provide advice on policy implementation and effectiveness as part of the four year review of planning schemes. olan End 2007 Expert group established Draft residential zones prepared and released for consultation Expert group established Planning Policy Technical Committee established Early 2008 Consultation and consideration of submissions Discussion paper and revised structure released for consultation Ongoing role Mid 2008 Recommend final form of residential zones to Minister for Planning Targeted workshops Recommended final form of State Planning Policy Framework to Minister for Planning Ongoing role End 2008 Revised residential zones announced Revised State Planning Policy Framework structure announced Ongoing role
+Provide advice on policy implementation and effectiveness as part of the four year review of planning schemes.
+Planning Policy Technical Committee established Ongoing role Ongoing role Ongoing role